russhustle/leetpattern/docs/md/1248_count_number_of_nice_subarrays.md

 ## 1248.
-Count Number Of Nice Subarrays
+Count Number of Nice Subarrays